A TEAM DEDICATED TO EMPOWERING OUR YOUTH TO SHINE®

 Valerie is an experienced fundraising strategist with solid track record in delivering revenue growth and leading high performing fundraising teams.
 She comes with high level management experience in the local and international NGO sector.
 Her professional background includes operating a rural schools programme in the Eastern Cape for Tshikululu Social Investments, managing a large discretionary fund with HIV as a priority for the British High Commission, national fundraiser for Childhood Cancer Foundation SA and Deputy Director for Greenpeace Africa.
 Valerie heads the fundraising team and is responsible for coordinating GBT’s national fundraising efforts to ensure a diverse and healthy funding pipeline to meet both immediate urgent needs and the long-term ambitions of the organisation.

 Tommie Veldman has over two decades of experience in financial management.
 He has worked for Telkom SA for 11 years as a Regional Finance Manager.
 He also served as the Financial Manager for Basil Read Homes (Pty) Ltd; was appointed the Head of Inspections for the South African Revenue Service; and is an articled clerk with Ernst & Young.
 Since taking up his position at Girls and Boys Town has been the pursuit of the organisation’s financial goals in order to safeguard employees and ensure the availability of resources to serve the youth entrusted in its care in the short and long-terms.
-With a B.Comm Accounting degree from Rand Afrikaans University, Tommie has also completed a Senior Management Programme at the University of Pretoria; the qualification of Associate General Accountant with the South African Institute of Chartered Accountants SA and has completed Articles of Clerkship with the Institute of Chartered Accountants.
+Tommie holds B.Comm Accounting degree from Rand Afrikaans University, B.Compt (Hons) degree from University of South Africa, Senior Management Programme from the University of Pretoria; the qualification of Associate General Accountant with the South African Institute of Chartered Accountants SA and has completed Articles of Clerkship with the Institute of Chartered Accountants.